carpentries/instructor-training/episodes/16-lesson-study.md

 We started out by focusing on the lessons we can learn as instructors from watching others teach, having others observe our teaching, and giving and receiving feedback based on these observations.
-In this section, we'll switch our focus to another important part of lesson study: detailed discussion of curricular components (including lesson objectives, contents, and exercises) with fellow instructors.
+In this section, we'll switch our focus to another important part of lesson study: detailed discussion of curricular components (including lesson objectives, contents, and exercises) with an eye toward actively preparing to teach a workshop.

 ### Learner Profiles

 To teach effectively, you have to know *who* you are teaching.
 Your audience can be identified in many ways.
 Frequently people who are hosting a workshop have a specific audience in mind, based on their own experience.

-One "creative" way to characterize the audience for a course is to write *learner profiles*.
+One "creative" way to think deeply about the audience for a workshop is to take a few moments to write *learner profiles*.
 Learner profiles have three parts: the person's general background, the problem they face, and how the course will help them.
-A learner profile for Software Carpentry might be:
+One example of a learner profile for a Software Carpentry workshop might be:

 > João is an agricultural engineer doing his masters in soil physics.
 > His programming experience is a first year programming course using C.